-Undeniably, the literature review section of your dissertation proposal is the most critical section.
+Undeniably, the literature review section of your dissertation proposal is the most critical.
 It would be best if you put much work into it.
-It should explain the previous literature written that relate to your dissertation topic.
+It should explain the previous literature written that relates to your dissertation topic.
 It should highlight the gaps in past literature that your dissertation is seeking to address.

 The research limitation section should highlight the challenges you are likely to face when writing the proposal or conducting your research.
 Finally, the timeline should elucidate how each task or element of the dissertation will be completed.
 Most professors prefer Gantt charts for their presentation.

 We have made it so simple that our guide is the best dissertation-writing guide for dummies.

 After your dissertations or thesis committee has given you the green light to proceed, you enter the dissertation research stage.
 Overall, this stage determines the success of your project.
 While it seems like a walkover, you need to be effective, in-depth, and methodical.
 Here are some simple hacks when researching for a dissertation:

 The research stage allows you to gather evidence on the topic and immerse yourself into previous research, theories, and find the gaps that your study will fill.

 Our dissertation geeks insist that making a timetable for the research cuts down the struggle by 98%.
 Of course, you cannot research endlessly; there comes a time for you to halt

 Making a timeline is not just enough, sticking to it matters as well.
 Organize when to do internet research, database research, and library research over your chosen topic.

 Also, be sure to indicate human resources such as library research assistants, tutors, peers, supervisors, and dissertation writing services to help along the way.